Snowflake-Labs/sfguide_snowpark_on_jupyter/README.md

         [I 20:42:43.751 NotebookApp] Use Control-C to stop this server and shut down all kernels (twice to skip confirmation).

 1. Start a browser session (Safari, Chrome, ...).
 Paste the line with the local host address (127.0.0.1) printed in **your shell window** into the browser status bar and update the port (8888) to **your port** in case you have changed the port in the step above.

+1. Use docker commands to start and stop the container

+        docker [start/stop/restart] snowtrek_v2

+    After starting/restaring the container you can get the security token by running

+        docker logs snowflake_v2